 Both players are key members of the team and started almost every game this season.
 Their injuries along with others this year impacted the team’s efforts.
 “When you have guys that are starters and guys that are contributors and good football players that go down, it’s tough to replace them, especially for us because the numbers are so small,” said Rubley.

-All of the injuries that occured this season are not permanent and all players will heal within the year, but this season has taught a valuable lesson to the team.
+All of the injuries that occurred this season are not permanent and all players will heal within the year, but this season has taught a valuable lesson to the team.
 As Rubley said, “We grew and our kids grew to play a different type of football, and as a result we got much better in the middle.
 We just ran into two teams that were better than us; they were bigger, stronger, faster, and that points us in the direction of having a great weight room off-season.”

 Isabella Bogo, Staff Reporter